Showing posts with label PD - platformers. Show all posts

 Joystick Controls

 Hector can walk, jump, and climb ladders and I must say how slick and responsive the joystick controls are.
 To dig, hold down the fire button and push upwards, whereas pulling down fills it in.
-A hole doesn't need to be completed in order to temporally capture a tomato, which is a superb ability, especially on later levels.
+A hole doesn't need to be completed to temporally capture a tomato.
+That is a superb element, especially on later levels.

 Splattered tomatoes produce a range of bonuses - points, bigger leaps, extra lives, and more.
-You want guns?
-Yes, we have guns that can shoot, freeze and even throw out sliding landmines (an unexpected and welcome mechanic).
-Always grab any bonus because I felt they are an integral part of the gameplay design and success!
+Do you want guns?
+We have guns that can shoot, freeze and even throw out sliding landmines (an unexpected and welcome mechanic).
+Always grab any bonuses as they are an integral part of the gameplay and success!

 Okay, I've got a weapon and I'm not afraid to use it.